 The Mavora Walkway was set up back in the 1970s as one part of the early incarnation of Te Araroa, two new huts provided, Boundary and Taipo, at the same time as the St James Walkway further north.

-4WDs can get to the Boundary Hut, there’s a much smashed up track in places, and there is evidence of much 4WD type activities near the hut, random driving, over steep slopes, somehow I don’t think this should be allowed on this particular track.
-Last year persons unknown spent some time wrecking Boundary Hut, fence pulled out, verandah burned, mattresses stolen, the long drop was shot multiple times.
+4WDs can get to the Boundary Hut, there’s a much smashed-up track in places, and there is evidence of much 4WD-type activities near the hut, random driving, over steep slopes, somehow I don’t think this should be allowed on this particular track.
+Last year persons unknown spent some time wrecking Boundary Hut, fence pulled out, verandah burned, mattresses were stolen, the long drop was shot multiple times.
 DOC has now repaired all the damage, except for the toilet ventilation addition.
 Both Boundary and Taipo are decent places to spend the night except that neither has a firebox, being tussock country there’s no wood in the vicinity.

 The Mavora is basically along a big open valley, views to mountains all around, at times traversing tussock, knee-high shrubbery, or swampy bits, the rain in recent times has dampened the track.

 No dampening enthusiasm though, the major encouragement for onward motion was the lack of even a small dry and level spot to whack up my tent, I plodded on for the longest day so far, and possibly the entire trip, not in distance but in time.